‘Racehorse on Newmarket Heath with a Rubbing Down House’ - Ripley 2014

 This Rubbing Down House was also used by Sir Alfred Munnings (equine artist) as his studio when he painted in Newmarket.

-The picture was first exhibited at The Jockey Club Rooms in Newmarket (UK) in July 2014 (solo exhibition).
+First exhibited at The Jockey Club Rooms in Newmarket (UK) in July 2014.
+A solo exhibition entitled 'Ripley - The July Week Exhibition'.